17 Bedroom Feng Shui Rules for Serene Relaxation

 Avoid colors that make you feel anxious or short-tempered.
 Color psychology is a real thing.
 Choose a solid, muted, tranquil color.
-Don't select a color that matches your walls or furniture too closely.
+Don't select a color that matches your bedroom walls or furniture too closely.
 A darker or lighter shade of the same color works well.

 Finally, for anything but small windows, choose floor to ceiling curtains or those types of blinds, though curtains are visually better.
 Do not complicate your room by having patterns or too much ruffles and waves in the fabric.
 Keep it simple.
 Your curtains should meld into the rest of the room, not be a standout feature.

 6. Reduce Clutter to a Minimum